graviraja/100-Days-of-NLP/applications/classification/README.md

 ## NER tagging with Transformer-CRF.ipynb

 The transformer alone is not giving good results compared to BiLSTM in the NER tagging task.
 Augmenting the CRF layer on top of the transformer is implemented which is improving results compared to standalone Transformer.

+## NER tagging with Spacy.ipynb

+SpaCy provides an exceptionally efficient statistical system for NER in python, which can assign labels to groups of tokens.
+It provides a default model which can recognize a wide range of named or numerical entities, which include person, organization, language, event etc.

+Apart from these default entities, spaCy also gives us the liberty to add arbitrary classes to the NER model, by training the model to update it with newer trained examples.

+2 new entities called **`ACTIVITY`** and **`SERVICE`** in a specific domain data (bank) are created and trained with few training samples.